celestiaorg/docs/docs/developers/wordle.md

 Ignite is an amazing CLI tool to help us get started building our own blockchains for cosmos-sdk apps.
-It provides lots of power toolings and scaffoldings for adding messages, types, modules with a host of cosmos-sdk libraries provided.
+It provides lots of power toolings and scaffoldings for adding messages, types, and modules with a host of cosmos-sdk libraries provided.

 You can read more about Ignite [here](https://docs.ignite.com/).

-To install Ignite, you can run this command in your Terminal:
+To install Ignite, you can run this command in your terminal:

 ```sh
 curl https://get.ignite.com/cli | bash